+a) "U"

-- a) "U" - For Continental Championships, the number of competitors of each NAC shall be no more than twelve (12), of which no more than eight (8) may be of the same gender. - b) "A", "Y52" and "I" - For Continental Championships, the number of competitors of each NAC shall be no more than eight (8). - c) Every competitor must be a member of his or her NAC and must be in possession of a valid FAI sporting licence. - d) Every official must be a member of his or her NAC.
+For Continental Championships, the number of competitors of each NAC shall be no more than twelve (12).

+- b) "A" and "I" - For Continental Championships, the number of competitors of each NAC shall be no more than eight (8). - c) Every competitor must be a member of his or her NAC and must be in possession of a valid FAI Sporting Licence. - d) Every official must be a member of his or her NAC.